devopness/devopness/docs/applications/create-commit-statuses-from-application-deployment-statuses.md

 ---
-title: Create Commit Statuses from Application Deployment Statuses
+title: Add Application Deploy Status to Commits
-intro: Outgoing Webhooks allow users to integrate Devopness to their current CI/CD Workflows.
-Learn how to create outgoing webhooks to update a commit status check to match your Devopness application deploy pipeline status.
+intro: Commit statuses provide a way to tag commits with meta data, like automated build results.
+Learn how to create outgoing webhooks to update a commit status to match your Devopness application deploy status.
 links:
     overview:
     quickstart: